lbl-srg/funnel/README.md

   Displays plot in default browser.
 See function docstring for further details.

 A standalone CLI script `pyfunnel/cli.py` is available, which is also accessible via the `funnel` entry point when the package is installed.
-To access the usage instructions, use one of the following:
+To access the usage instructions, run: `funnel --help`

-- Installed package: `funnel --help`
-- Standalone: `python pyfunnel/cli.py --help`

 ### Example